jhucsf/fall2022/assign/assign04.md

 current load by using the `uptime` command).You will need to tweak the amount of data you test against until you are able to distinguish results between different threshold values on the same data size.

+### Hints and tips

+Before coding the parallel fork/join implementation, you should implement and fully test a *sequential* implementation of merge sort.
+It's a waste of time to try to debug the parallel version of the algorithm if there are bugs in the sequential implementation of the algorithm, such as function that merges sorted arrays.
+(Ask us how we know 😄...)

 ### Report on speedup